Key insights + statistics

 - 54.2% of women also knew that limited winter driving is not an excuse to cancel your car insurance, while only 45.8% of men are aware of this.

 - Baby boomers were the age group that were most aware of this insurance stipulation (19.3%) while only 10.4% of Zoomers could correctly identify this aspect of insurance.

 In November of 2019, The Zebra conducted a nation-wide survey to better understand the behaviors and attitudes of American drivers during the winter.

-- 35% of all respondents claim that the ice scraper most tool valuable to keep in a winter driving safety kit.
+- 35% of all respondents claim that the ice scraper is the most valuable tool to keep in a winter driving safety kit.
 Only 15% of people responded that a cell phone is the most valuable.

 - Everyone knows about driving safety, but not so much seatbelt safety.
 54.6% of respondents said to put the seatbelt around the outside of a child’s winter coat.
-AAA has publically disputed this.
+AAA has publicly disputed this.

-- 18.1% of Gen Z’s (ages 18-24 year old) respondents believe that you can suspend your car insurance temporarily for the winter.
+- 18.1% of Gen Z’s (ages 18 to 24) respondents believe that you can suspend your car insurance temporarily for the winter.
 This belief is categorically incorrect.

 - All respondents 65 years and older knew never to slam on the brakes to regain control of a sliding car.